iPhone 16 Plus vs Samsung Galaxy S25+

 Frequently Asked Questions

-The iPhone 16 Plus will likely receive 6-7 years of full iOS updates based on Apple's history.
-The Galaxy S25+ gets 7 years of security updates but only 4 years of major Android OS updates.
-For maximum longevity, the iPhone offers better long-term software support.
+iPhone 16 Plus should get 6-7 years of full iOS updates based on Apple's track record.
+The Galaxy S25+ gets 7 years of security updates but only 4 years of major Android versions.
+If you're planning to use your phone for five or six years, the iPhone gives you more complete support over time.

 Related Comparisons